nasa/Common-Metadata-Repository/bootstrap-app/README.md

 Required params:
 - elastic_name = string (elastic cluster name you want to reshard in)
   - Options: `gran-elastic` or `elastic`
 - task_id = string (elastic task id associated with the reindexing task of moving original index content to the new index.
 This is given in the output of the /reshard/<index>/start api as 'task-id'.
-Notice the difference in hypen vs underscore.)
+Notice the difference in hyphen vs underscore.)

 RESPONSE: